 From December of 2014 to March of 2018, Mr. O’Dowd served as Senior Executive Vice President and Chief Administrative Officer for Cooper University Health Care.
 In that role, Mr. O'Dowd was responsible for business and organizational development, including the MD Anderson at Cooper partnership.
 In addition, Mr. O'Dowd also oversaw compliance, marketing, communications, government relations, real estate, and human resources for the health system.

 Before joining Cooper, Mr. O’Dowd served in the Cabinet of New Jersey Governor Chris Christie, including as Chief of Staff from 2012 to 2014.
-Prior to joining the Christie Administration in 2010 as Counsel to the Governor, Mr. O’Dowd served as the Chief of the Securities and Health Care Fraud Unit in the Criminal Division of the U.S. Attorney’s Office for the District of New Jersey.
+Prior to joining the Christie Administration in 2010 as counsel to the Governor, Mr. O’Dowd served as the Chief of the Securities and Health Care Fraud Unit in the Criminal Division of the U.S. Attorney’s Office for the District of New Jersey.
 During his seven-year tenure as a federal prosecutor, Mr. O’Dowd investigated and prosecuted cases ranging from computer hacking and intellectual property theft to complex health care, securities, and financial fraud.
-Mr. O’Dowd also served as the Chair of the U.S. Attorney’s Office’s Health Care Fraud Task Force, which comprised the leading federal and state health care fraud investigators and prosecutors in the State of New Jersey.
+While at the U.S. Attorney’s Office, Mr. O’Dowd served as the Chair of the Health Care Task Force, which comprised the leading federal and state health care fraud investigators and prosecutors in the State of New Jersey.

 While at the U.S. Department of Justice, Mr. O’Dowd was a frequent panelist and speaker on health care compliance matters.
 Mr. O’Dowd was twice awarded the Integrity Award from the U.S. Department of Health and Human Services and the Award for Excellence from the U.S. President’s Council on Integrity and Efficiency.
 In 2012, Seton Hall University School of Law presented Mr. O’Dowd with the St. Thomas More Medal for his distinguished public service.

-Before joining the U.S. Attorney’s Office in 2003, Mr. O’Dowd served as Deputy Attorney General for the State of New Jersey.
+Before joining the U.S. Attorney’s Office in 2003, Mr. O’Dowd served as Deputy Attorney General for the State of New Jersey for nearly five years.
 In that position, Mr. O’Dowd’s responsibilities included providing legal counsel to the New Jersey Department of Health.
-Mr. O’Dowd received his BA from The Catholic University of America and his JD from St. John’s University School of Law.
+Mr. O’Dowd received his BA from The Catholic University of America in 1994 and his JD from St. John’s University School of Law in 1997.

-Mr. O’Dowd serves as the Chairman of the Board of Trustees of the Hospital Alliance of New Jersey, a member of the Camden Health and Athletic Association Board of Trustees, and member of the Morris Catholic High School Board of Trustees.
+Mr. O’Dowd serves as the Chairman of the Board of Trustees of the Hospital Alliance of New Jersey, a member of the Camden Health and Athletic Association Board of Trustees, a member of the New Jersey Hospital Association Board of Trustees, a member of the Ronald McDonald House of Southern New Jersey Board of Trustees, member of America’s Essential Hospitals Policy Committee, member of The VIDOCQ Society of Philadelphia, and a member of the Chamber of Commerce of Southern New Jersey Board of Directors.
+Mr. O’Dowd also serves as a member of the South Jersey Industries Board of Directors.

 Dr. Mazzarelli has had various roles at Cooper since his arrival in 1999.
 His most recent role prior to being named Co-President/CEO of Cooper University Health Care was as Chief Physician Executive and Senior Executive Vice President, where he had oversight of Quality and Patient Safety for the health system as well as oversight of Cooper's practice plan of more than 630 employed physicians who also serve as the faculty for Cooper Medical School of Rowan University.